meghanlacoste/FrequencyTable/README.md

             switch (getCalcMethod()) {

-                case DISCRETE: {
+                // called upon if the calculation method is set to DISCRETE case DISCRETE: {

+                    // Loop over all data and calculate variance
+                    //
                     for (int i = 0; i < sdItems; i++) {

                         total += Math.pow(Data[i] - sdAve,2);

+                        // to calculate the variance we need to divide by the number of data items,
+                        // the "(double)" below instructs the computer to treat the integer value
-                        sdVar= total / (double) sdItems;
+                        // of "sdItems" as a real number sdVar= total / (double) sdItems;
                     }
                     break;
                 }

-                // If the calculation method is FRQTABLE- Discrete Values in a frequency table case FRQTABLE: {
+                // called upon if the calculation method is set to FRQTABLE case FRQTABLE: {

+                    // loops over all data to calculate the variance for (int i = sdMinRange; i <= sdMaxRange; i++) {
+                        //
-                    // the variable difference represents the sum of the data values subtracted by the mean.
+                        // the variable 'difference' represents the sum of the data values subtracted by the mean.
-                    // variable diffSquared calculates square of the difference
+                        // variable 'diffSquared' calculates square of the difference
                         // (double) total is product of sum of the diffSquared multiplied by
                         // the frequency for each unique data value

-                    for (int i = sdMinRange; i <= sdMaxRange; i++) {
                         //
                         difference = (i- sdAve);
                         diffSquared = Math.pow(difference,2);